GridTools/gt4py/docs/functional/QuickstartGuide.md

   name: python3
 ---

-# GT4Py Declarative Frontend - Getting Started Guide

-This guide introduces basic concepts of the new declarative version of GT4Py.
+# Getting started with the GT4Py declarative frontend

 +++

 ## Installation

-The library is distributed as a Python package and can be installed directly from GitHub via pip:
+You can install the library directly from GitHub using pip:

 ```{raw-cell}
 pip install git+https://github.com/gridtools/gt4py.git@functional